lukecarr/go-monorepo/README.md

 # Go Monorepo

-> Go monorepo containing shared libraries, a full-stack web application, a
+> Go monorepo PoC containing shared libraries, a full-stack web application, a
 > REST API, and a management CLI.

 ## Commands